-All staff at Dereham Junior have responsibility for implementing this policy and to maximising the achievements and opportunity of all pupils with SEND and vulnerable learners.
+All staff at Dereham Church of England Junior Academy have responsibility for implementing this policy and to maximising the achievements and opportunity of all pupils with SEND and vulnerable learners.

 The Headteacher is responsible for ensuring the policy is implemented consistently and effectively.
 The progress and strategic decision which ensure pupil's reach their potential is the key responsibility of the Headteacher.